scalapb/ScalaPB/faq.md

 The relevant parts are marked with "Add the generated folder as a source" and "Compile the proto file(s)".

-## I am getting "Import was not found or had errors" when importing scalapb/scalapb.proto, or common protocol buffers like google/protobuf/wrappers.proto.
+## I am getting "Import was not found or had errors"

+If you are using sbt-protoc and importing protos like `scalapb/scalapb.proto`, or common protocol buffers like `google/protobuf/wrappers.proto`:

 Add the following to your `build.sbt`: